How To Progressively Load Images With Webflow For Better SEO

 Your page should now render all the low resolution images right when the page loads.
 Then the script kicks in where only a few of the high resolution images are loaded at first.
 The rest of the high resolution images will be lazily loaded as you scroll down the page.
 The end result is a fast page load speed with lazy loading on images you’ll further down on the page!

-The end result is a happy Google with a fast loading page!
+The end result is a happy Google and a fast loading page!

 At Lazer, we've helped some of the best brands build great products, such as 100 Thieves, Dapper Labs, Shopify, and more, so if you're interested in us helping you with this as well, send us an email!

 Please share with anyone you feel may find value from it as well 🤗